Atlantic Bluefin Tuna is caught by traditional fishermen using pelagic longlines.

 Purse-seining and longlining also result in large amounts of by-catch.

-fish4tomorrow suggests you avoid Atlantic bluefin tuna for consumption.
+fish for tomorrow suggests you avoid Atlantic bluefin tuna for consumption.